Frequently asked questions

 We hear their cries, so full of burning sadness

-And we stop, silent, gazing at the sky.
+And we fall silent, gazing at the sky.

 The flock is flying, crying, sad and tired,